Configuration and (meta)data

 Context

-at a simple key.
+at a documented key.
 For examplemodel.Config

 is stored atcontext.model